OmegaTurnip/Splitty-/README.md

 In StartUpCtrl, you can right-click or press DELETE on an event to try and delete it.

-In AdminCtrl, double click on the eventName column cell to go to that Event page.
+In AdminCtrl, double-click on the eventName column cell to go to that Event page.

+In add/edit page, you can press enter on the combo check box to add participants to the transaction, and then use space bar to check and uncheck the selected participant whilst also using arrow keys to navigate.
+You can press enter on the currency combo box to change currency.
+You can press up/down while hovered over the payer box to choose payer.